Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 Location information allows you to get a device's geographic position.
 Additionally, location-related information can also contain information about altitude, the accuracy of the location and altitude readings, and the user's movement speed and direction.

-The main features of the Tizen.Location namespace includes the following:
+The main features of the Tizen.Location namespace include the following:

 -   Enabling the location service